-During the ongoing Finnish Chairmanship of the Arctic Council, ICR and WRH have now together produced a formal Arctic Council deliverable - a 2nd Arctic Council Food Book - to be presented at the Arctic Council Ministerial Meeting in Rovaniemi in May 2019.
-Production of the draft report including policy recommendations was initiated in 2018, and submitted by the SDWG ministerial deliverable deadline January 5, 2019.
+During the ongoing Finnish Chairmanship of the Arctic Council, ICR and WRH have now together produced a formal Arctic Council deliverable - a 2nd Arctic Council Food Book - that was presented for the Arctic Council Ministerial Meeting in Rovaniemi in May 2019.
+Production of the draft report including policy recommendations was submitted and approved as an SDWG ministerial deliverable.
+And while the Ministerial Meeting did not produce a declaration this time, EALLU is explicitly highlighted in the Arctic Council Chair's Summary, by Minister of Foreign Affairs of Finland Mr Timo Soini.